-Many of the iPhone users get annoyingly surprised when they see “Invalid SIM Card” message.
+Many of the iPhone users get annoyingly surprised when they see the “Invalid SIM Card” message.
 Only some of the iPhone users know why such message appears on their iPhones.
-When “Invalid SIM” message appears on your iPhone, you cannot even send a text message.
-So, it is needless to say how annoying such issue would be.
+When the “Invalid SIM” message appears on your iPhone, you cannot even send a text message.
+So, it is needless to say how annoying such an issue would be.
 Well, the purpose of this article is to explain the real reasons behind this issue and how to fix it.

 Turn on and off the Airplane Mode on your iPhone to fix invalid sim card

-This is one of the most basic but effective methods you can try to fix invalid sim card.
+This is one of the most basic but effective methods you can try to fix an invalid sim card.
 As per this method, all you have to do is to turn on airplane mode and turn it off.
 When you switch to Airplane mode, your device will lose all the network and cellular connections.
 Once you switch it on again, the connections will be reestablished.

-Following are the steps you should follow to do it.
+The following are the steps you should follow to do it.

 - Go to the Settings app and then tap on the switch located next to Airplane mode.